 How to Use Hair Tonic

-1. Wash and dry your hair.
-Hair should be dry because water dilutes tonic and stops it from doing its job.
+- Wash and dry your hair.
+Hair should be mostly dry because water can dilute the product and weaken the finish.

 Benefits of Using Hair Tonic

-Hair tonics provide a wide range of benefits that help many people resolve their hair and scalp issues.
-Whether your hair is long, short, dry, oily, curly, straight, thick or thin (or even if you don’t have any hair at all!), there is probably a hair tonic formula that will work correctly for you.
+Tonics can be a simple way to improve how your hair looks and behaves day to day.
+Whether your hair is long, short, dry, oily, curly, straight, thick or thin (or even if you don’t have any hair at all!), there is probably a formula that will suit your routine.

-• Can be used for a stimulating scalp massage
+- Can be used for a gentle scalp massage

 Side Effects

-If you’re using a prescription-strength, medicinal hair tonic (usually used to promote hair growth), then you should consult with your physician about potential side effects.
+If you’re using a prescription-strength, medicinal scalp product (usually used to support regrowth), then you should consult with your physician about potential side effects.

 Is Vaseline a Hair Tonic?

-Vaseline, aka petroleum jelly, is a thick and viscous mixture of wax and mineral oil that locks in moisture and promotes the healing of superficial wounds.
+Vaseline, aka petroleum jelly, is a thick and viscous mixture of wax and mineral oil that locks in moisture and helps protect dry, irritated skin on the surface.

 In its purest form, Vaseline itself is too greasy and thick to be used as a tonic.
-But when the proportion of wax is reduced, and a pleasant scent is added to the mineral oils, it makes a fantastic hair tonic that does a great job of increasing shine and manageability.
+But when the proportion of wax is reduced, and a pleasant scent is added to the mineral oils, it makes a workable grooming serum that can add shine and manageability.

 Hair tonics are pretty much the same for men and women (last time we checked, hair was genderless, lol).
 The most significant differences between them are in their packaging styles, scents, and the benefits they promise to deliver.